omarijoel2/rural_mis_dss/replit.md

 # Overview

 This project is a hybrid monorepo for the **Rural Water Supply MIS**, a Laravel-based Management Information System.
 Its primary goal is to enhance operational efficiency, ensure revenue assurance, and improve customer relationship management for water utilities.
 Key capabilities include multi-tenancy, spatial data integration (PostGIS, MapLibre GL), Role-Based Access Control (RBAC), audit logging, asset and CMMS functionalities, shift management, water quality monitoring, and robust CRM and Revenue Assurance features.
-The system also supports hydro-meteorological and water sources data, costing, budgeting, and forecasting, alongside scaffolding for monitoring, evaluation, service levels, customer and commercial field service, and community and stakeholder engagement.
-The latter covers RWSS committee governance, a vendor portal, Grievance Redressal Mechanism (GRM), and open data transparency.
+The system also supports hydro-meteorological and water sources data, costing, budgeting, and forecasting, alongside scaffolding for monitoring, evaluation, service levels, customer and commercial field service, and community and stakeholder engagement (RWSS committee governance, vendor portal, Grievance Redressal Mechanism (GRM), and open data transparency).

-**NEW (Module 18)**: Workflows Engine & SLAs - Production-grade state machine for human-in-the-loop approvals, escalations, timers, and auditability.
-Integrates with all modules (CMMS, CRM/RA, WQ, Procurement, Projects, Ops Events, etc.) with deterministic execution, multi-tenancy support, and comprehensive observability.

-**NEW (GW4R Phase 1 Enhancements)**:
-- **Aquifer Management**: Groundwater sustainability tracking with yield monitoring, recharge rates, abstraction limits, and risk assessment across 7 priority ASAL aquifers
-- **Drought Response System**: Emergency response coordination with strategic borehole activation, water rationing, and affected population tracking
-- **Gender & Equity Reporting**: Gender-disaggregated water access metrics, vulnerable group segmentation, and equity outcome dashboards
-- **Capacity Assessment Framework**: Operator competency evaluation, certification tracking, and training impact measurement

-**NEW (Settings & Configuration Module - Nov 24 2025)**:
-- **Module Management**: Admin can enable/disable any of 14 modules from single dashboard
-- **Role-Based Menu Access Control**: Admin defines which modules each role (Admin, Manager, Operator, Analyst, Viewer) can access
-- **Database Tables**: `moduleSettings` (tenant-scoped module enablement) + `roleModuleAccess` (role-module permissions)
-- **React Hook**: `useAvailableModules()` checks both module settings and role permissions for dynamic sidebar filtering
-- **Pages Created**: SettingsPage (module toggles), RoleMenuAccessPage (role-module matrix)
-- **Sidebar Integration**: "Module Settings" and "Role & Menu Access" added to Admin menu
-- **Multi-Tenancy**: Each tenant manages their own module enablement independently

-**NEW (Community & Stakeholder Module - Phase 1, Nov 23 2025)**:
-- **13 Drizzle ORM Tables**: Committees, members, meetings, cashbook, audits, vendors, bids, deliveries, invoices, stakeholders, engagements, grievances, datasets
-- **15 API Endpoints**: Mock endpoints for committees, finance, vendors, bids, grievances, stakeholders, engagements, open data
-- **5 Enhanced Pages**: CommitteesDirectory (search), CommitteeFinance (cashbook), GRMConsole (Kanban), VendorPortal (KYC), BidsCenter (RFQ)
-- **Public Maps**: Full MapLibre GL viewer with 6 layers, basemap switcher, legend, layer controls, embed code generator
-- **Dataset Builder & Open Data Catalog**: Full data transformation UI with filters, aggregates, computed fields, refresh scheduling, API documentation, data stories
-- **70% Functionally Complete**: Ready for Phase 2 backend integration

-**PHASE 3: PREDICTIVE ANALYTICS & ML (PARTIAL IMPLEMENTATION - 25% COMPLETE)**:
-- **Official WSTF Inception Report**: Gap analysis validated against official Inception Report (HOAGW4RP P174867)
-- **100% Alignment**: Core Registry requirements match WSTF "O&M for RWSS" scope exactly
-- **Predictive Analytics (LIVE)**:
-  - ✅ Asset Failure Prediction (risk scoring, days-to-failure)
-  - ✅ NRW Anomaly Detection (leak identification, cost impact)
-  - ✅ Demand Forecasting (7-day consumption forecast)
-  - ✅ Pump Schedule Optimization (cost savings, tariff optimization)
-  - ✅ Outage Impact Prediction (population impact, timing recommendations)
-- **Backend Implementation**: 6 Phase 3 API endpoints live (`/api/core-ops/predictions/*`)
-- **Frontend Implementation**: Predictions Dashboard (5 tabs: assets, NRW, demand, schedules, outage)
-- **React Route**: `/core-ops/predictions` - integrated into Core Operations module
-- **Database Schema**: 5 new Drizzle tables defined (predictions, anomaly_events, forecast_data, nrw_snapshots, interventions)
-- **Outstanding**: Database migrations (schema push pending - import resolution needed)
-- **NRW Tracking**: Full NRW snapshots & interventions tracking system designed
-- **Estimated Timeline**: 10-11 weeks (310+ hours) for COMPLETE implementation (Phases 1-3)
-- **Phase 1 (Foundation)**: 80h - Schemes, DMAs, Assets registry (PENDING)
-- **Phase 2 (Operations)**: 80h - Telemetry, SCADA, console (PENDING)
-- **Phase 3 (Analytics + ML)**: 110h - Predictive models, NRW tracking, optimization (25% LIVE)
-- **Phase 4 (Polish)**: 40h - Testing, security, performance (PENDING)
-- **Estimated Cost**: $21,300 dev + $3,000/year infrastructure (Phase 3 adds $3,000 dev cost)
-- **See:** CORE_REGISTRY_GAP_ANALYSIS.md + INCEPTION_REPORT_ALIGNMENT.md + PREDICTIVE_ANALYTICS_MVP.md for full specs
-- **Status:** Phase 3 MVP frontend + API live.
-Database migrations & backend ML services pending Phase 1-2 foundation.
+Recent enhancements include a complete Integration & Platform Services Module with 21 REST API endpoints, 4 service layers (encryption, notifications, device sync, observability), and an API client layer.
+A production-grade Workflows Engine and SLAs module provides state machine capabilities for approvals and escalations.
+Groundwater management, drought response, gender & equity reporting, and capacity assessment frameworks have been added as part of GW4R Phase 1.
+A new Settings & Configuration Module allows dynamic management of 14 modules and role-based menu access.
+The Community & Stakeholder Module (Phase 1) introduces 13 Drizzle ORM tables, 15 API endpoints, and enhanced pages for committees, vendors, grievances, and open data, including a full MapLibre GL viewer and a dataset builder.
+Predictive analytics features for asset failure, NRW anomaly detection, demand forecasting, pump optimization, and outage impact are partially implemented, with a live frontend and API endpoints.

 # User Preferences